-Your written website content as well should be written with mobile screens in mind, taking care that the initial view of the landing page provides clear guidance for navigation, and that users are not forced to scroll through pages of text to find what they are looking for.
+Your written website content as well should be written with mobile screens in mind, taking care that the initial view of the landing page provides clear guidance for navigation and that users are not forced to scroll through pages of text to find what they are looking for.

 Mobile sites can still make use of expanding text blocks to improve usability while retaining content for users.
-It’s important to realise that mobile users are even more focused on results than desktop users, as they are often using the device while on the go doing other things and won’t have time to learn to how navigate your site.
+It’s important to realise that mobile users are even more focused on results than desktop users, as they are often using the device while on the go doing other things and won’t have time to learn to how to navigate your site.
 Do the hard work for them!

-Page speed has long been a factor in the the way that Google ranks websites as it heavily impacts the experience for the user, both desktop and mobile.
+Page speed has long been a factor in the way that Google ranks websites as it heavily impacts the experience for the user, both desktop and mobile.

-Many users will close a window should a page not fully load in around 5 seconds, opting to find another site for their needs, meaning that quick-loading sites not only have the ranking advantage when it comes to search engine results pages, but also in user response.
+Many users will close a window should a page not fully load in around 5 seconds, opting to find another site for their needs, meaning that quick-loading sites not only have the ranking advantage when it comes to search engine results pages but also in user response.

 Accelerated Mobile Pages (AMP)

-In the move towards mobile first SEO, Google has encouraged websites (specifically bloggers and news portals) to create AMP pages of their content by offering ranking boosts for AMP versions of pages in Search engine results pages.
+In the move towards mobile-first SEO, Google has encouraged websites (specifically bloggers and news portals) to create AMP pages of their content by offering ranking boosts for AMP versions of pages in Search engine results pages.

 The AMP project was created to be in competition with instant pages from Facebook that promotes pages with compressed images and bare bone site architecture to provide almost instantaneous content to users searching for information.
 The result of creating AMP versions of your pages (often done through the AMP plugin for WordPress) can mean that your content will show up in news carousels above the organic results in search engine results pages, including images, providing an ideal platform for users to find your content quickly and easier, especially on mobile devices.